A lifelong educator

-Zaidee Creel Williams ’24 was a lifelong educator.
+Zaidee Creel Williams, a member of the Class of 1924, was a lifelong educator.
 Following her death in 1987, her nephew, Austin B. Creel, and other family members decided to honor her memory by endowing a lectureship in the area of religious studies.

 Past Zaidee Creel Williams Lecturers

 |2022||Dr. Raymond Barfield||“Why Storytelling is the heart of Great Medical Practice”|

 |2020||Dr. Andrea R. Jain||“Peace, Love, Yoga: The Politics of Global Spirituality”|

 |2017||Dr. Mickey Mattox||“Martin Luther and God’s Good Creation: An Arena of Love and Reason”|